Architect: Elemental Architecture & Interiors

 Location: 7600 Glover Road, Langley B.C.

 The existing wood framed building was originally constructed in 1990 with stucco cladding over building paper and wood studs.
-Without protection with overhangs and without the provision of a drained rainscreen cavity, the building suffered premature failure causing rapid deterioration to the wood framing and sheathing.
+The lack of overhangs and absence of a drained rainscreen cavity led to the building suffering premature failure due to the rapid deterioration of the wood framing and sheathing.